thenexthub/Codira/docs/DependencyAnalysis.md

 Dependency Analysis
 ===================

-Swift's intra-module dependency analysis is based on a "provides" / "depends" system, which is ultimately trying to prove which files do not need to be rebuilt.
+Codira's intra-module dependency analysis is based on a "provides" / "depends" system, which is ultimately trying to prove which files do not need to be rebuilt.
 In its simplest form, every file has a list of what it "provides" and what it "depends on", and when a file is touched, every file that "depends on"